snoyberg/posa-chapter/warp.md

 In Haskell, argument types of function are separated by right arrows and the rightmost one is the type of return value.
-So, we can interpret the definition as a WAI application takes `Request` and returns `Response`.
+So, we can interpret the definition as a WAI application takes `Request` and returns `Response` used in the context where I/O is possible and resources are well managed.
+(FIXME: please review this sentence.)
-(FIXME: "strictly, it returns `ResourceT IO Response`. also, should explain ResourceT as it is not a standard type, so is not necessarily clear even to someone who knows haskell.")

 After accepting a new HTTP connection, a dedicated user thread is spawned for the connection.